MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 This topic provides information on what's new in the WinDbg Preview debugger.

-![Important note - This information in this topic is preliminary.
-Updated information will be provided in a later release of the documentation.
-](images/windbgx-prelim-important-note.png)

 ## Preliminary Release
-We will provide information on the latest features when the WinDbg Preview is available.
+We will provide information on the latest features when they area available.

+---

 ## See Also